57 Edge 3.6 migration #

 suse-edge/fleet-examplesrepository.Charts scheduled for an upgrade must be upgraded to versions compatible with the

-To ensure a successful Edge 3.6.0 migration, it is important that users comply with the points outlined above.
+To ensure a successful SUSE Telco Cloud 3.6.0 migration, it is important that users comply with the points outlined above.

 Performing a downstream cluster migration with Fleet is fundamentally similar to executing an upgrade.